alexZajac/react-native-skeleton-content/README.md

 | animationDirection | string           | "horizontalRight"       | Used only for shiver animation, describes the direction and end-point (ex: horizontalRight goes on the x-axis from left to right) |
 | boneColor          | string           | "#E1E9EE"               | Color of the bones                                                                                                                |
 | highlightColor     | string           | "#F2F8FC"               | Color of the highlight of the bones                                                                                               |

+**Note**: The Easing type function is the one provided by [react-native-reanimated](https://github.com/software-mansion/react-native-reanimated), so if you want to change the default you will have to install it as a dependency.

 ### Examples